ServiceStack/servicestack.net/MyApp/_posts/2024-09-11_background-jobs.md

 ### Durable and Infrastructure-Free

-Prior to Jobs we've been using [Background MQ](https://docs.servicestack.net/background-mq) for executing our background tasks which lets you queue any Request DTO to execute its API in a background worker.
+Prior to Background Jobs we've been using [Background MQ](https://docs.servicestack.net/background-mq) for executing our background tasks which lets you queue any Request DTO to execute its API in a background worker.
 It's been our preferred choice as it didn't require any infrastructure dependencies since its concurrent queues are maintained in memory, this also meant they were non-durable that didn't survive across App restarts.